-Use our Legislative Tracker to find your legislators, and see whether they support safe patient limits, and check our Event Map to see if there’s a visit scheduled with them already.
+Use our Legislative Tracker to find your legislators, and see whether they support safe patient limits.
 If they do not yet support, then call between Mon-Fri 9am-4pm to schedule a time to meet them in their local office, and let us know when and where your meeting is at email@example.com.
 If they already support, call to thank them for their support, and then pick other legislators near you who do not yet support to schedule visits with.

 2. Recruit a team of nurses to join you for your lobby visit.